WilliDieEnte/BetterBlocklist/README.md

 If you have any questions about this project, open an issue and let's have a discussion! :3

 # Disclaimer
 The lists contained here are provided as is, with no warranty as to their accuracy.
 It is your responsibility to whitelist/blacklist as you see fit for your needs and your environment.
 These lists are provided free of charge, are open for use by anyone, and are maintained by myself in my spare time.
-These lists are collections of domains I have come across, therefore these are not perfectly curated and vetted lists, however I try to do my best to avoid false positives and inaccuracies in all cases.
+These lists are collections of domains I have come across; therefore, these are not perfectly curated and vetted lists; however, I try to do my best to avoid false positives and inaccuracies in all cases.